ashwinipawar25/customer-demographic-and-shopping-behaviour-analysis/README.md

 ## 🎯Project Objective
 This project analyzes customer demographics and shopping behaviour to uncover patterns, trends, and insights that can help businesses improve their marketing strategies, sales performance, and customer engagement.

-The dashboard provides a comprehensive view of customer age groups, gender distribution, purchase frequency, preferred product categories, and spending patterns.
+The dashboard provides a comprehensive view of customer age groups, gender distribution, purchase frequency, preferred product categories

-## Key Features
-- Interactive visuals to analyze customer demographics (age, gender, location)
-- Insights into shopping behaviour such as purchase frequency, average spend, and product preferences
-- Filters by region, product category, and time period for granular analysis
-- Key metrics (KPI cards) for quick insights
-- Drill-through functionality for detailed customer-level analysis

   ## Data Source
 - Dataset: Customer transaction records and demographic data (CSV format)